 Freeletics is a fitness app you can download on your phone.
 What makes Freeletics unique from other fitness apps is that the programs are not only customizable, but they actually change as you go based on your feedback to your virtual “coach” after each workout.

-If you follow the app’s instructions, it will help you get in shape.
+Yes, if you follow the app’s instructions, it will help you get in shape.
 It is highly customizable and really is almost like having a virtual personal trainer.
-However, the app is a bit complicated-feeling and some people may prefer a more straight-forward fitness program.
+However, the app is a bit complicated-feeling at times and some people may prefer a more straight-forward fitness program.